jnozzi/cocoadev.com/markdown/SplitButtonView.md

 ----

 This button style is known as "plastic", and you can make your segmentview look like that two ways: Either make the window containing the segmentview brushed, or put the segmentview into a unified toolbar.
 Viola!
-Plastic-themed General/NSSegmentView.
+Plastic-themed NSSegmentView.
 I've posted screenshots of this below:

 http://iindigo3d.com/segmentaqua.png
 http://iindigo3d.com/segmentbrushed.png

-Hope this helps! --General/JohnWells
+Hope this helps! --JohnWells